 (a) ensuring sufficient lateral and longitudinal distance to road boundaries, vehicle and other road users;

-(b) the lateral acceleration not exceeding [1.0] m/s2; and
+(b) the lateral acceleration not exceeding 1.0 m/s2; and

-(c) complying with the assessment of the target lane according to paragraph 5.2.6.7.2. and its sub-paragraphs when crossing the lane marking by more than [half/a third] of the vehicle’s width.
+(c) complying with the assessment of the target lane according to paragraph 5.2.6.7.2. and its sub-paragraphs when crossing the lane marking by more than 1.0 m.

 5.2.1.4.
 The manufacturer shall demonstrate to the Technical Service how the system fulfils the requirements of paragraphs 5.2.1.2. and 5.2.1.3. if the system is capable of performing any of the manoeuvres described therein.

+Paragraph 5.2.3.1., amended to read:

 5.2.3.1.
 Speed

 The manufacturer shall declare the specified maximum speed based on the forward detection range of the system as described in paragraph 7.1.1.